Five Ways to Reduce Declined & Returned Payments

 Including this metadata about customers in your system of record can be helpful on many levels – and particularly to help reduce returns and chargebacks.
 More complete information can make it easier to prove that your charges are legitimate, and that the customer consented to the payment.

-Improve Authorization Rates with PayNearMe
+Improve authorization rates with PayNearMe

 Minimizing the costs and risk of declined and returned payments is essential for business growth.
 Many of the strategies above can be easily implemented with the help of modern technologies like the PayNearMe platform.